 Let’s think for just a moment about the three leading brands of smartphones currently.
 The Blackberry, iPhone and the Droid.
 What do the two fastest growing brands have in common (Droid and iPhone)?
 Worldclass industrial design, elegance, simplicity, intuitiveness, and something harder to pinpoint — Elan.

-So, as a brand, which one of these attributes do you think Microsoft owns and has permission to leverage?
+So, which one of these attributes do you think the Microsoft brand owns and has permission to leverage?

 - Worldclass industrial design

 The answer, of course, is none.
 What about innovation?
-I think Microsoft reminds me a lot of Kodak, a great and powerful relic of the past that will be attempting a rebrand of sorts in the coming weeks.
+The Microsoft brand reminds me a lot of Kodak, a great and powerful relic of the past that will be attempting a rebrand of sorts in the coming weeks.
 Rebranding is a difficult challenge, much harder than a brand launch.
 It can be done because change can be your brand’s best friend.